Viðrar vel til loftárása: Background

+The song is in the key of E major, specifically in E mixolydian mode.

 Music video

-"Viðrar vel til loftárása" spawned a cinematic music video.
+The band recorded a music video for the track.
 Set in 1950s Iceland, it features a football match between two teams of young boys.
 As one team scores a goal and celebrates, two young boys on the same team begin to kiss.
 The kiss is eventually broken up by the boys' fathers.
-All band members appear in cameo in the video: Jónsi is the soccer team coach, Orri is the scorekeeper, Georg is the referee, and Kjartan is one of the spectators.
-Moreover, the fetus design from the Ágætis byrjun album cover is shown on a bottle from which one of the boys drinks.
+All band members appear in cameo in the video: Jón Þór Birgisson is the soccer team coach, Orri Páll Dýrason is the scorekeeper, Georg Hólm is the referee, and Kjartan Sveinsson is one of the spectators.
+The fetus design from the Ágætis byrjun album cover is shown on a bottle from which one of the boys drinks.

 Production for the music video began in the autumn of 2001.
-A general casting call was held in the city of Reykjavík, Iceland, which was also the place of principal photography.
-The video was directed by Arni & Kinski, Icelandic directors Stefán Árni Þorgeirsson and Sigurður Kjartansson (Siggi Kinski).
+A general casting call was held in Reykjavík, which was also the location for principal photography.
+The video was directed by Icelandic directors Stefán Árni Þorgeirsson and Sigurður Kjartansson.
 The video won an Icelandic Music Award for "Best Video" in 2002.
 Music magazine NME ranked the video 9th on their list of "100 Greatest Music Videos".

 The idea for the video came from Sigur Rós' former drummer Ágúst Ævar Gunnarsson.